will-lancer/will-lancer.github.io/README.md

     interested in Nima-Arkani Hamed's scattering amplitudes program.

 ### What I'm doing right now
-Summer is about to to start, so I'll be updating this page soon.
-But my summer plans are below.

 This summer, I'm going to be doing a few main things:
  * (Most central item) A research project with Hannah Arnold to implement the